Advanced Topics

 $ nix ping-store --store ssh://mac

-will try to connect to the machine named mac
+will try to connect to the machine named mac.
+It is possible to

 specify an SSH identity file as part of the remote store URI, e.g.